John F. Griffiths: Notable publications

 Alongside his contributions to research and academia, Griffiths published and edited, 12 books, authored more than 100 scientific articles, and edited selected issues of meteorological journals.

 With the help of a former student and State Climatologist Office researchers, Griffiths authored a publication called "One Hundred Years of Texas Weather," which contained data, labels and maps to track Texas weather extremes.

 In 2000, following the 100th anniversary of the nation's deadliest hurricane in Galveston, Texas Griffiths published an overview of local natural disasters and their consequences.
 He analyzed their causes and offered recommendations on how to prepare both the environment and the public for natural disasters.

-Also, as a man of many interests and passions, Griffiths was a life-long member and historian for the Kent County Cricket Club.
-He published a number of volumes and special editions on the club's history.
+As a member and historian for the Kent County Cricket Club, Griffiths published a number of volumes and special editions on the club's history.

 Griffiths is perhaps best known for his 1966 book Applied Climatology, in which he introduced a new climate classification scheme, among its features being the use of 6 °C in the coldest month as the poleward limit of subtropical climates (this line following closely the poleward limit of where the hardiest palm trees can survive, and also the fact that 6 °C is the point colder than which photosynthesis becomes impossible), and placing dry climates — arid and semiarid — on the same thermal continuum as other climates, using a separate letter to denote these respective climates (F was used for all dry climates in the original scheme, but X and Z have been used to denote semiarid and arid climates, respectively, in the updated scheme).

 The rules of the Griffiths scheme are as follows: